cockroachdb/docs/start-a-local-cluster-in-docker.md

 These commands add two more containers and start CockroachDB nodes inside them, joining them to the first node.
 There are only a few differences to note from step 2:

-- `-P`: This flag maps each container's exposed ports to random ports on the host.
+- `-P`: This flag maps exposed ports to random ports on the host.
 This random mapping is fine since we've already mapped the relevant ports for the first container.
-- `-v`: For each container, this flag mounts a unique host directory as a data volume.
-Data and logs for these nodes will be stored in `$(PWD)/cockroach-data/roach2` and `$(PWD)/cockroach-data/roach3` on your host and will persist after the containers are stopped or deleted.
+- `-v`: This flag mounts a host directory as a data volume.
+Data and logs for these nodes will be stored in `$(PWD)/cockroach-data/roach2` and `$(PWD)/cockroach-data/roach3` on the host and will persist after the containers are stopped or deleted.
 - `--join`: This flag joins the new nodes to the cluster, using the first container's `hostname`.
 Otherwise, all [`cockroach start`](start-a-node.html) defaults are accepted.
 Note that since each node is in a unique container, using identical default ports won’t cause conflicts.

 ## Step 4.
 Use the built-in SQL client